-We are responsible for forming and expressing an opinion on the financial statements.
-Our audit does not relieve management or the Audit and Governance Committee, as those charged with governance, of their responsibilities.
+We are responsible for forming and expressing an opinion on whether the financial statements are prepared, in all material respects, in accordance with the Code of Practice on Local Authority Accounting.
+Our audit does not relieve management or Audit and Governance Committee, as Those Charged With Governance, of their responsibilities.

-The Interim Finance Director is responsible for the assessment of whether is it appropriate for TfN to prepare its accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Interim Finance Director's use of the going concern basis of accounting in the preparation of the financial statements.
+The Finance Director is responsible for the assessment of whether is it appropriate for the TfN to prepare its accounts on a going concern basis.
+As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Finance Director's use of the going concern basis of accounting in the preparation of the financial statements.

-We are also responsible for forming a commentary on the arrangements that TfN has in place to secure economy, efficiency and effectiveness in its use of resources.
+We are also responsible for forming a commentary on the arrangements that the TfN has in place to secure economy, efficiency and effectiveness in its use of resources.
 We discuss our approach to Value for Money work further in section 5 of this report.